New Referee FAQs

 Does Grade 9 & Grade 8 have anything to do with what grade someone is in school currently?

 No. Grade 9 and Grade 8 are simply the classifications that US Soccer Federation uses to designate the different level referees.
 Everyone starts as an entry level Grade 9 or Grade 8.
+For instructions on how to begin the process of becoming a referee click here.

 You do not need to start as a Grade 9 to take the Grade 8.
 You choose where to start depending on your comfort level.
 As you gain more experience you have the option to try to qualify to upgrade